amalini10j/Covid19-Data-Analysis/README.md

 ![CatBoost_10Trees_FeaturesImp](/Images/CatBoost_FeatureImp_10Trees.png)

-- Since all models were not seen on the feature importance, the depth of the trees did not seem to be enough and hence CatBoost was tried with 1000 iterations
+- Since all features were not represented on the feature importance graph, the depth of the trees did not seem to be enough and hence CatBoost was tried with 1000 iterations

 ### Cat Boost Classifier Model with 1000 iterations